-- The primary role of culture is for antimicrobial susceptibility testing, which is of increasing importance as antimicrobial resistance in N. gonorrhoeae continues to evolve and spread. - Specimens for culture (urethral, endocervical, neovaginal, anorectal and pharyngeal swabs) should be taken alongside NAATs from people suspected clinically of having gonorrhoea.34 - All individuals with gonorrhoea diagnosed by NAAT should have cultures taken for susceptibility testing prior to treatment (GRADE 1D). - There is evidence of good concordance between clinician-collected and patient-collected samples for culture from the pharynx, endocervix (clinician-collected) and vagina (patient-collected), urethra (clinician-collected) and urine (patient-collected), and when culture swabs are transported in Amies charcoal media, however there is not yet similar evidence for such concordance when directly plating onto Thayer-Martin agar plates.74 - For culture, the sensitivity depends on several factors including time from sample collection to plating.
-Services should seek to minimise this time whether by direct plating in the clinic or use of transport media with prompt transfer for plating in the laboratory.75 If there is a delay in plating of more than a few hours, then swabs in non-nutritive transportation medium (e.g. charcoal swabs) should be refrigerated.
+• The primary role of culture is for antimicrobial susceptibility testing, which is of increasing importance as antimicrobial resistance in N. gonorrhoeae continues to evolve and spread.

+Specimens for culture (urethral, endocervical, neovaginal, anorectal and pharyngeal swabs) should be taken at the same time as NAATs from people suspected clinically of having gonorrhoea.34

+- All individuals with gonorrhoea diagnosed by NAAT should have cultures taken from each positive site for susceptibility testing prior to treatment (GRADE 1D).
+There is evidence from a small study of good concordance between clinician--collected and patient--collected samples for culture from the pharynx; endocervix (clinician--collected) and vagina (patient-c-ollected); urethra (clinician--collected) and male urine (patient--collected).
+More data is needed before patient-collected specimens for culture can be routinely recommended. - For culture, the sensitivity depends on several factors including time from sample collection to plating.
+Services should seek to minimise this time whether by direct plating in the clinic or use of transport media with prompt transfer for plating in the laboratory.
+If there is a delay in plating of more than a few hours, then swabs in non-nutritive transportation medium (e.g. charcoal swabs) should be refrigerated.